It’s my very favorite quote from the movie ‘The Avengers’ which I saw last night:

 So let’s say that your opponent has shut down your offense and is halfway through his own guard pass.
 What do you do now?

 - Defend during the guard pass using a transitional escape, or

 - Do nothing and then work on escaping once he’s fully past your guard and has established a strong pinning position.

 Trust me , option 1 – escaping in the transition – is MUCH easier!!

 I’ve previously talked about the concept of transitional defenses and techniques.
 If you haven’t already taken a look at that article and the sample techniques then go check out that article.

 But now I’ve got one MORE on training transitional escapes…

-My good friend and training partner Ritchie Yip shot a short video covering some repetition drills for defending against the guard pass.
+My good friend, training partner, and BJJ black belt instructor Ritchie Yip shot a short video covering some repetition drills for defending against the guard pass.

 I’m in the video as a demo partner, so I know that these are really good drills.
 One person gets to train his guard passing.
 The other gets practice at shutting down the guard pass.
 Check this 4:48 video out below: